wonderfan/sui/explore.md

 - When exploring implementations, start with `crates/sui-types` to understand canonical formats used by other crates.
 - Follow runtime wiring from `crates/sui-node` to see how configuration, networking, consensus, and `sui-core` are composed.
 - For storage designs and troubleshooting, examine `crates/sui-storage` and DB column-family layouts.

-If you want, I can:
-- Add diagrams or ASCII sequence flows for transaction lifecycle and state sync.
-- Expand any crate section with deeper walkthroughs of specific modules or types (e.g., object layout, WriteSet format, consensus message types).

----

-Last updated: 2025-11-17